Anglo European School warned of Facebook party

 The trashing of a house at a party organised on Facebook should serve as a warning to people about "misusing" social media, a school has said.

-Police were called in after hundreds of teenagers took up an open invitation to the event in Billericay in Essex on Friday night.
+Police were called in after hundreds of teenagers attended the event in Billericay in Essex on Friday night.

 The owner of the house, in Pauline Gardens, declined to comment.